 Learn about the types of people who become diagnostic medical sonographers.
-This page goes into detail about the ethnic and gender ratio of the workplace.
+This page goes into detail about the employment, gender, and ethnic ratios of the workplace.

 77% of diagnostic medical sonographers work in full-time roles while 23% work part-time.